 Prelim Exam Part Four – The Reading List

-Following the completion of prelims, students must provide an electronic copy of the reading list(s) to the graduate program staff for inclusion in a departmental CTools site available to other students in both the U-M History and Women’s Studies programs.
+Following the completion of prelims, students must provide an electronic copy of the reading list(s) to the graduate program staff for inclusion in a departmental CTools site available to other students in both the U-M History and joint History and Women’s Studies programs.

 Upon advancement to candidacy, students receive a letter from the History DGS outlining the next steps of the dissertation process.
 A Certificate of Candidacy may be obtained from the Office of Academic Records & Dissertations at Rackham Graduate School.

 The prospectus is a student's proposal or plan for dissertation research and writing.
 Please file a copy of your prospectus with the Women's Studies Graduate Office.

 In History, the prospectus is typically a typed document of 10 to 20 double-spaced pages.
 It defines the subject, central question, and methodological approach to the dissertation topic, including the importance of the proposed work to advancing the understanding of the discipline.
 It should relate the proposed research project to previous literature on the question and include a bibliography.
 It might also include a chapter plan and/or a tentative timetable.
 The prospectus must be presented no later than the end of the first term after Candidacy has been achieved.